 Delfina Foundation announces its new thematic programme, Collecting as Practice.
 Through residencies, new commissions, and events, the programme poses urgent questions to both artists and collectors around the philosophy, psychology and politics of collecting.
 While a number of programmes have recently interrogated issues around collecting practices, Delfina Foundation is the first programme to formally host artists and collectors in residence together to explore shared approaches and concerns and the potential for such practices in the broadest sense.

 Devised by Aaron Cezar, Collecting as Practice underpins a year of Delfina Foundation’s programme with artists, collectors and institutions, that are conceptually and practically expanding the notion of collecting in terms of aesthetics, ethics, conservation, preservation, education and value.

 A public programme, curated by Rose Lejeune, develops the theme through a series of discussions exploring radical modes of collecting, and collections as sites with the potential for active and critical engagement in the development of cultural identity, revisionist histories and new narratives.
 As such, moving beyond a focus on the accumulation of individual art works, the programme unpacks how artists and collectors alike are redefining the critical discourses of collecting in a global context.

 Events and outcomes related to the residencies will be staged at Autograph ABP, Delfina Foundation, Tate, the Horniman Museum & Gardens, and the Victoria & Albert Museum so far.
 Additionally, talks have taken place at Art Brussels and art monte-carlo.

 Resident artists and curators

 Mark Dion (USA), Özge Ersoy (Turkey), Deyson Gilbert (Brazil), Geumhyung Jeong (South Korea), Joshua Lue Chee Kong (Trinidad and Tobago), Avani Tanya (India), Oriol Vilanova (Spain/Belgium) and Wok the Rock (Indonesia), with more to be announced.

-Pedro Barbosa (Brazil), Dorith Galuz (France), Sean Lu (China), Luba Michailova (Ukraine) and Daisuke Miyatsu (Japan), with more to be announced.
+Pedro Barbosa (Brazil), Dorith Galuz (France), Lu Xun (China), Luba Michailova (Ukraine) and Daisuke Miyatsu (Japan), with more to be announced.